podaac/hydrocron/docs/timeseries.md

 This is specified in the form of a comma separated list (without any spaces): `fields=reach_id,time_str,wse,slope`

-**NOTE: Units are always returned for fields that have corresponding units stored in Hydrocron.**

-Hydrocron includes additional fields beyond the source data shapefile attributes, including units fields on measurements, cycle and pass information, and SWORD and collection versions.
-The complete list of fields that are available through Hydrocron are below:
+Hydrocron includes additional fields beyond the source data shapefile attributes, including units fields on measurements, cycle and pass information, and SWORD and collection versions. **NOTE: Units are always returned for fields that have corresponding units stored in Hydrocron, they do not need to be requested.** The complete list of input fields that are available through Hydrocron are below:

 **Reach data fields**